Artemis-Orion/Notes/README.md

 # Notes

- A repository containing notes I've taken to help with IT
+A repository containing notes I've taken to help with IT.